Finding Joy in Eating

 “Diet” is a Four Letter Word

 Have we lost the joy of eating?
-Too often we think of “dieting” with such a negative connotation.
-We are practicing self-control and not eating the foods that are not good for our bodies, and we begin to look at it in a negative light.
+I think many of us have.
+We are so accustomed to restricting, counting, and limiting that we have lost the joy in eating.
+When we adopt a dieting mindset we loose much of the pleasure in food.
 It seems restrictive, not fun, not delicious, a burden, and so much work!
-First, I actually very much dislike the word “diet”.
-A diet in the American culture is a short-term restrictive way of eating to produce weight loss.
+First, you should know that I dislike the word “diet”.
+A “diet” in the American culture is defined as a short-term restrictive way of eating to produce weight loss.
 How many of you have said, “I can’t eat that, I am on a diet”?

-Our main goal in changing our eating habits may be to restore a healthy relationship with food and with our body.
+Our main goal in changing our eating habits should be to restore a healthy relationship and balance with food and with our body.
 We want to find the joy in eating again.
-Losing weight really shouldn’t be our main goal, but it is for so many people.
+Losing weight shouldn’t be our main goal.
 Rather, our goal is to change our eating habits so that we are really taking care of ourselves.
-Taking care of our bodies might include losing a little weight, but that isn’t the most important outcome.
+Taking care of our bodies might include losing a little weight, but that shouldn’t be the most important outcome.
 We can start by making small changes and building on those changes.
 Don’t forget to include “fun” foods and be creative in how you prepare food so it tastes good also!

 When we consistently practice taking care of our bodies and feeding them well, we can start to see how we can find joy in this endeavor.
 What if we looked at it in a totally different way and started thinking of our bodies as a gift, and on loan to us from the Lord?
 Let’s start to think about what this might look like.
 Remember always that we are uniquely and wonderfully made (Psalm 139:14).
 Do you consider your body worthy of good care?
 Do you strive to take care of it to the best of your ability and knowledge?
 If not, first know there is plenty of grace to cover all of our shortcomings.
 Next, keep reading!